bertrandF/Drone/README.md

 How to Run:
 =====
-  1- Copy the SDLplayer executable to the same directory as CommandStation.
+  1- Copy the SDLplayer executable to a directory in your PATH.

   2- Start your postgresql deamon.